Math fab Mathonwy: Lleu and Blodeuwedd

 One day, when Lleu was away from home visiting Math, Blodeuwedd saw a nobleman, named Gronw Pebr, passing and invited him to stay (for it would be rude not do so).
 They fell in love and concocted a plot to kill Lleu.
 Blodeuwedd elicited from Lleu how he could be killed — with one foot on the back of a goat and the other on the rim of a bath of water, underneath a canopy, using a spear that had been made over the course of a year only on Sundays whilst the people were at Mass.
 She told this to Gronw and he set out to make the spear.

 A year later, she persuaded Lleu to demonstrate this odd position where he might be killed.
 Suspecting nothing, he did so.
 Gronw, who had been waiting in ambush, threw the spear he had made at him.
 However, rather than dying outright Lleu turned into an eagle and flew away wounded.
-Gronw then took Blodeuedd and Lleu's land.
+Gronw then took Blodeuwedd and Lleu's land.
 Gwydion went searching for his nephew and, by following a pig, found him (still an eagle) in a very bad state at the top of an oak tree by a lake.
 He called him down from the tree with three stanzas of poetry called the englynion Gwydion, transformed him back into a man and with Math nursed him back to health.
 Then Lleu sought revenge on Gronw and his wife.

-Blodeuedd heard of this and fled, taking her maidens with her, but they were so frightened, that they ended up walking backwards to make sure nobody attacked them from behind.
-Unfortunately, they ended up falling into a lake (Llyn y Morwynion on the moors above Ffestiniog), with only Blodeuedd surviving.
+Blodeuwedd heard of this and fled, taking her maidens with her, but they were so frightened, that they ended up walking backwards to make sure nobody attacked them from behind.
+Unfortunately, they ended up falling into a lake (Llyn y Morwynion on the moors above Ffestiniog), with only Blodeuwedd surviving.
 Gwydion captured her and instead of killing her, turned her into an owl and cursed her with this form permanently through giving her the name Blodeuwedd ("Flower-Face"), reflecting the owl's appearance.

 Gronw offered Lleu land or money as payment, but Lleu would only accept one resolution: that he throw a spear at Gronw in the same way that he had been attacked.
 Gronw accepted, but asked that a large stone be placed between him and Lleu.
 Nevertheless, Lleu threw the spear right through the stone and killed Gronw.
 After this he took back his lands and later succeeded Math as king of Gwynedd.